-This Creamy Vegan Potato Salad is loaded with fresh herbs & veggies, which adds a wonderful variety of flavors, textures, and colors (it also makes it more nutritious).
-It turns a basic looking potato salad, into a beautiful & colorful side dish.
+This potato salad is loaded with fresh herbs & veggies, which adds a wonderful variety of flavors, textures, and colors (it also makes it more nutritious).
+It turns a basic looking potato salad, into a beautiful and colorful side dish.

 So, why not give this Creamy Vegan Potato Salad a try tonight?
 I guarantee you'll have some happy campers sitting at the table, and I betcha they'll even do the dishes if you promise to make it again. 😉